 Think about it.
-Why on earth should I try to debate somebody that has already made their mind up?
-Why should I waste my time arguing with a person that is so emotionally invested in their viewpoint?
+Why on earth should I try and debate someone who has already made up their mind?
+Why should I waste my time arguing with a person who is so emotionally invested in their viewpoint?

 Lets take a look at some of the common phrases that conspiracy theorists like to repeat on a daily basis.

 My eyes are open, thank you very much.
 If you’ve reached the point where you think that anyone who disagrees with your opinion is “blind”, then you’ve crossed the line into smug territory.
 Turn back now, because this is the kind of high horse bullshit that will make people actively avoid you.
 Learn to accept the fact that reading Infowars and watching low quality conspiracy videos on Youtube does not make you more enlightened than everyone else.

 Fair enough.
 It’s just a shame that you don’t apply the same level of skepticism to Alex Jones’ videos or websites such as 9-11-was-an-inside-job-you-sheep.blogspot.com.
 The MSM is making things up, but that random guy who runs a Facebook page to push his own agenda isn’t?
 Oh right!
 You’re perfectly OK with his agenda, simply because it matches yours.
 Got it!